Rpascar1/railsJsAPI/README.md

     $ bundle install

     start your Postgres server
-    nvaigate to the railsJsApiProgram folder with the terminal and run rails db:create
+    navigate to the railsJsApiProgram folder with the terminal and run rails db:create
     run rails db:migrate
     run rails s to start a rails server